Trachoma progress hero

 Trachoma is an infectious eye disease and one of the leading causes of blindness globally.
 If left untreated it can develop into trichiasis - a painful condition where the eyelids turn inwards and the eyelashes rub against the surface of the eye leading to irreversible blindness.

-Learn about its causes & symptoms below - and our efforts to eliminate trachoma and trichiasis - particularly in Ethiopia where there is the highest burden.
+Learn about its causes and symptoms below - and our efforts to eliminate trachoma and trichiasis - particularly in Ethiopia where there is the highest burden.

 What Is Trachoma?